 Information: Call for Papers (as pdf-file)

-Contributions can be submitted as either full paper, extended abstract or poster.
+Contributions can be submitted as either full paper, short paper or poster.
 Any contribution needs to be submitted via the conference submission website and will be object to the double-blind, peer-review process.
 Authors of accepted full papers are going to be invited to present and discuss their paper (15’+5’) in the special session.
-Full papers and extended abstracts will be published in the GI-Forum journal (Open Access).
+Full papers and short papers will be published in the GI-Forum journal (Open Access).

 University of Salzburg | Faculty of Natural Sciences

 Hellbrunnerstr.
 34 | 5020 Salzburg | Austria